jksdua/katar-worker-http/readme.md

 }
 ```

-### Response
+#### Response

 The server sends a `204 No Content` status code if there are no more tasks to execute

 Otherwise, the server will send a JSON payload with a `200 OK` status code and a list of tasks.
-See "Poll for next queued task" above for a description of the response.
+See [Poll for next queued task](#poll-for-next-queued-task) above for a description of the response.

 Configuration
 -------------

-Application specific configuration to be sent down to workers for each of the queues.
-Any arbitrary configuration settings can be set based on the requirements of the application.
+Application specific configuration can be sent to workers for each of the queues.
+Any arbitrary configuration setting hash can be set based on the requirements of the application.

 ### Polling interval